Tuesday, November 28th, 2006

 Between Simpler Transfer Or Fancy Roof, I Want The Roof!

-The Santiago Calatrava-designed glass hall at the Fulton Transit Center — the one Nicolai Ouroussoff once called the “only promising design” at the World Trade Center site — is reduced to a mere “fancy roof” by MTA board members upset at the lack of funds for — I guess — more useful features:
+The architecturally ambitious street-level structure at the proposed Fulton Street Transit Center is reduced to a mere “fancy roof” by MTA board members upset at the lack of funds for — I guess — more useful features:

 But the Metropolitan Transportation Authority doesn’t have the funds for an underground passageway that would provide faster, and simpler, transfers among several subway lines, an official said at an MTA committee meeting.